Home Travel Four Seasons Hong Kong Review – The Ultimate Luxury Hotel for Fine Dining Foodies?

 The bedroom of the Harbour View Suite

 The beds at the Four Seasons Hong Kong are an oasis to retire to at the end of a busy day.
 The pillows and duvets are so satisfyingly fluffy, the sheets so silky soft.
 As to be expected, there’s a pillow menu on offer – seven options in this case, including the intriguing ‘stone’.
 (Not intriguing enough for us to want to risk our neck sleeping on it, but intriguing nonetheless.)
 The luxury sleep experience doesn’t stop there, however.
-Four Seasons offers a fully customizable bed experience, allowing you to select your desired level of firmness in the mattress – yes, the mattress – something we’ve not seen elsewhere on our travels.
+Four Seasons Hong Kong offers a fully customizable bed experience, allowing you to select your desired level of firmness in the mattress – yes, the mattress – something we’ve not seen elsewhere on our travels.

 Four Seasons Hong Kong Sleep Experience Menu